I'm Martin - a strawbale builder

-We have hosted quite a lot on other hosting traveller sites, but we thought it would be lovely to have people staying for longer, especially people interested in natural building and are happy to help us to build our 2nd straw bale building.
+I have hosted quite a lot, especially people interested in natural building, who are happy to help us to complete my 2nd straw bale building.

-Martin got the idea to build a natural building several years ago, starting with no experience but a lot of energy, and here we are now starting a 2nd building to house a bathroom and bedroom/workshop.
+I got the idea to build a natural building several years ago, starting with no experience but a lot of energy, and here I am now with 2 houses.

-Martin is Danish and Sarah is English, and we speak English together.
+I speak a variety of languages, and I love to explore other languages than English.
 Sometimes friends join to help and have a good time with us.

 Straw bale building is easy, and this is a great opportunity to develop skills in natural building whilst exploring Copenhagen.

 Straw bale houses are ideal.
 Easy and cheap to build while putting minimum pressure on the environment.
 It is also a venture into debt free living and really getting close to natures own building blocks: Straw, clay, sand, gravel, timber and lime.

 Also many travellers are interested in Scandinavian living and not least 'hygge', which we guarantee with plenty of coffee, cakes, red wine, barbecues.... and of course the obligatory candlelight!

 Currently we have one strawbale building which Martin built 2017/2018 with help from a few volunteers.

 The project for this summer is to build a second, smaller building - this time a timber framed rather than 'Nebraska' style (dont know what that is?
 Come learn with us!).